Open-Or-Close/Open-Or-Close/Heart-Disease-Clinical-Analytics/Heart_Readme.md

 # 1. Executive Summary

 Cardiovascular disease is a major global health challenge, and early identification of patients at increased risk can support preventive healthcare strategies and clinical decision-making.
-This project applies a complete medical data science workflow to develop predictive machine learning models for heart disease classification using patient clinical information.
+This project applies a complete medical data science workflow to develop predictive analytics models to analyse clinical risk factors, identify important patient characteristics, and support evidence-based cardiovascular risk assessment.

 The study analysed a structured healthcare dataset containing demographic, physiological, and diagnostic variables.
 The complete analytical workflow included:

-- Data quality assessment
+1. Clinical dataset assessment
-- Exploratory data analysis (EDA)
+2. Data quality review and validation
-- Statistical analysis (hypothesis test)
+3. Exploratory analysis of patient characteristics
-- Feature preprocessing
+4. Statistical evaluation of clinical variables
-- Machine learning model development
+5. Predictive model development
-- Model validation
+6. Model performance assessment
-- Hyperparameter optimisation
+7. Feature importance and clinical interpretation
-- Feature importance analysis
+8. Identification of limitations and validation requirements

 Two supervised machine learning approaches were developed and evaluated: